aishwaryasingh203/Attendance-Management-API/README.md

 **What is fully working:**

-User registration and login endpoints with JWT authentication.
+-User registration and login endpoints with JWT authentication.

-Password hashing using bcrypt for secure storage.
+-Password hashing using bcrypt for secure storage.

-Database connection with MySQL and SQLAlchemy.
+-Database connection with MySQL and SQLAlchemy.

-Input validation for user creation using Pydantic models.
+-Input validation for user creation using Pydantic models.

 **What is partially done / Pending:**

-Full test coverage for all edge cases is currently in progress.
+-Full test coverage for all edge cases is currently in progress.

-Bulk data management features are kept for future iterations to ensure core stability.
+-Bulk data management features are kept for future iterations to ensure core stability.

 **What I found most challenging:**

-Setting up the MySQL integration and managing database integrity constraints while ensuring the authentication flow remains secure.
+-Setting up the MySQL integration and managing database integrity constraints while ensuring the authentication  flow remains secure.

 **One thing I would do differently with more time:**

-I would implement asynchronous task processing for generating attendance reports to improve API response time and add comprehensive unit tests for all service layers.
+-I would implement asynchronous task processing for generating attendance reports to improve API response time and add comprehensive unit tests for all service layers.